Saint-Thuribe, Quebec

 Saint-Thuribe (/fr/) is a parish municipality in the Capitale-Nationale region of Quebec, Canada.

 History

-In 1897, Parish of Saint-Thuribe was formed, detached from Saint-Casimir, and named in honour of Turibius of Mogrovejo.
+In 1897, the Parish of Saint-Thuribe was formed, detached from Saint-Casimir, and named in honour of Turibius of Mogrovejo.
 The following year, the Parish Municipality of Saint-Thuribe was created and the post office opened, originally with the name Saint-Thuribe-de-Grandbois.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Saint-Thuribe had a population of 298 living in 133 of its 158 total private dwellings, a change of from its 2016 population of 286.
 With a land area of 51 km2, it had a population density of in 2021.